Written by Divinity Nutra, Updated on February 24, 2023

 Research suggests that its immune support capacity can help reduce the severity of the SARS-CoV-2 virus (the virus which causes COVID).
 It is also an effective agent to control the body’s inflammatory response during the period of exposure to the virus.

 - Read the studies on elderberry and COVID.

 2. Reduces Bodily Inflammation

-The high antioxidant capacity of elderberries helps reduce oxidative stress in the body and relieve inflammation.
+The high antioxidant capacity of elderberries helps reduce oxidative stress in the body and get rid of inflammation.
 In other words, it fights the overproduced free radicals in the body.
-Elderberry extract can help you combat many different types of pain, including back pain, knee pain, and certain forms of arthritis.
+Elderberry extract can help you combat many different types of pain and inflammation, including back pain, knee pain, and certain forms of arthritis.